 a.
-Limited number of persons available to bid.
+Number of people available to bid.

-This factor is not applicable.
 It is anticipated that there will be numerous firms interested in participating in the procurement, many of which would have bid on the project in the absence of the exemption from competitive bidding.
+The alternative procurement choice will not impact the number of people available to bid.